 News

-We will carefully restore the complex to the form it had when it was built in the interwar period.
-Most likely, we will commission the design and technical documentation later this year.
-I believe the tender for construction will be announced toward the end of 2027.
-For now, we want to present what we are planning and what the resort—its residents and visitors—will gain once the complex reopens,” says Marshal Piotr Całbecki.
+“We will carefully restore the complex to its original form as it was built in the interwar period.
+Most likely, still this year we will commission the design and preparation of technical documentation.
+I expect that the tender for construction will be announced at the end of 2027,” said Marshal Piotr Całbecki.

 Press Office of the Marshal’s Office